deficollective/defiscan/src/content/protocols/ethena/usde.md

 ## Backing Assets

 Ethena holds `BTC`, `ETH`, `SOL` and ETH `LSTs` as collateral for the `USDe` stablecoin.
-To reduce dependency risk on a single `LST`, Ethena diversifies their collateral assets into Binance Staked ETH (WBETH), Lido stETH and Mantle's mETH.
+To reduce dependency risk on a single `LST`, Ethena diversifies their collateral assets into Binance Staked ETH (WBETH), [Lido stETH](../lido-v2/ethereum.md) and Mantle's mETH.

 ## Margin Collateral

 Most of the margin in perpetual futures positions are denominated in `USDT`.
-By this, Ethena is unidirectionally LONG exposed to the `USDT` price without offsetting short exposure.
-In case of `USDT` solvency risk, custodial risk, regulatory risk, Ethena would aim to open inverse perpetuals contracts, margined with `BTC` or `ETH`.
+By this, Ethena is unidirectionally LONG exposed to the `USDT` price without offsetting with short exposure.
+In case of indicated solvency risk, custodial risk, regulatory risk for `USDT`, Ethena would aim to open inverse perpetuals contracts, margined with `BTC` or `ETH`.

 ## USDtb